coryodaniel/talks/beam-n-k8s/slides/presentation.md

 > -- me

-^ As Kubernetes gets more and more features I feel like it's declarativeness has slipped away, and we have a lot more places where we _tell_ kubernetes _how_ to run our workloads.
+^ As Kubernetes gets more and more features I feel like it's declarativeness has slipped away, and we have a lot more places where we _tell_ kubernetes the details of _how_ to run our workloads.

-^ This feels leaky, as its creating additional cognitive overload to already complicated applications.
+^ This feels leaky.
+Its creating additional cognitive operational overload to already complicated applications.

 ---